-We boarded the Via Australis for a 4 night/3 day expedition cruise from Punta Arenas in Chile to Ushuaia in Argentina.
-Along with our fellow 80 or so passengers, we’d spend the next few days exploring the most remote and spectacular parts of Tierra del Fuego and Cape Horn.
+We boarded the Stella Australis for a 4-night cruise from Punta Arenas in Chile to Ushuaia in Argentina.
+Along with our fellow 180 or so passengers, we’d spend the next few days exploring the most remote and spectacular parts of Tierra del Fuego and Cape Horn.

 I had never been on a cruise of any kind and right from the start I was impressed with the staff and the levels of service.
 I was also amazed that our cabin was not only spacious but also had a great big window so we could take in the dramatic scenery.
 With some free time to explore the ship before the Captain’s introduction, we discovered two spacious lounges where guests can enjoy tea, coffee and snacks, along with stunning views through the huge windows.

 On the first night we were served cocktails and delicious canapés in the Sky lounge for the Captain’s introduction to his officers, hotel staff and expedition team.
 We were also given a run through all the safety instructions.
 Then it was time for dinner, a wonderful 4 course sit down affair complete with superb Argentinean and Chilean wines.

 Waking up on the first morning was really exciting.
 We pulled open the curtains to see that we were in the Alberto de Agostini National Park - the feeling of remoteness was fantastic, with nothing but beautiful, uninterrupted views!

 It was then off to the Patagonia Dining room for a hearty breakfast before heading to the Sky Lounge for instructions.
 Our first disembarkation of the trip was to be in Ainsworth Bay, the site of the Marinelli Glacier which comes from the Darwin Range Ice Fields.